BritainSmith/react-2.5-afternoon/README.md

 # Project Summary

-This project is designed to give you an opportunity to build something from scratch and to teach you how to connect all the pieces of an application together.
-All of the instructions give you an idea of what order to do things in, but there won't be any guidance or solutions on how to write the code itself.
+This project is designed to give you an opportunity to build something from scratch and to teach you how to build a react application.
+The instructions give you a rough idea of what order to do things in, but there won't be any guidance or solutions on how to write the code itself.

-This project is broken into three parts.
-The setup instructions are more detailed and are designed to get you started.
-Parts 1-3 get progressively less detailed to give you a chance to practice your skills on your own.
-Your mentors have also been asked to provide only minimal guidance.
-They can point you in the right direction, but cannot help you code.
-This project is a chance for you to combine and showcase the skills you've learned so far.

 ### Setup